elaragao/IBM_Data_Science_Professional_Certificade/06 - Databases and SQL for Data Science with Python/README.md

-# What is Data Science?
+# Databases and SQL for Data Science with Python

 ## Summary :memo: